 - on the Indian subcontinent

-No, white, black, and green pepper does not come from different plants.
+No, white, black, and green Pepper do not come from different plants.
 They come from the same.
 Their difference lies in the time of harvest and subsequent processing.

 The pepper plant belongs to the family of pepper plants - Piperaceae.
 It is also a tropical tendril plant that can live up to 30 years.
 From the third year, this pepper plant bears fruits and is harvest twice a year.
-In the wild, it has a growth height of 10 meters, but in commercial cultivation, the pepper plant is kept at 3-4 meters to facilitate the harvest for the workers.
+In the wild, it has a growth height of 10 meters, but in commercial cultivation, the pepper plant is kept at 3-4 meters to facilitate the workers' harvest.

 The leaves of the pepper plant are heart-shaped.
 The plant is twitchy, and therefore the flowers pollinate each other.
 These hang on 3-15 cm long risps and first are green, and then red when ripe.

 How is white pepper Muntok produced?